ssonkiya/ssonkiya.github.io/_posts/2017-09-26-Managing-Business-Challenges-in-Data-Science.md

 Lay out hypotheses ahead of time, especially about whether you will launch on a neutral result (when it's inconclusive whether your metric went up or down).
 People often think they don't need to have specific hypotheses beyond "we'll launch if it's better," because they think results will be really clear.
 But you’ll be surprised at the sheer combination of results that are possible (e.g. search clicks went down, but mean search purchase went up, and conversion is neutral, but add to cart is slightly down, etc.).
 Picking one or two key metrics for launch and a few other metrics for monitoring will also help you from having a multiple comparisons problem, where you're [testing so many metrics one of them will be significant](https://en.wikipedia.org/wiki/Multiple_comparisons_problem), even if there really is no change.

-Conclusion
+Next Time
 ======

-Why devote a whole post and half a talk to business challenges instead of, say, cutting edge deep learning papers or the shiny new language for handling Big Data<sup>TM</sup>?

-While basic technical skills are the table stakes for a data science career, the importance of non-technical skills in a data science career is often overlooked.
-I think Yonatan Zunger, a former senior Google engineer, covers this very well in the second section of this [post]( https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788).
-While he's talking about engineering, his points can be equally applied to data science:

-> People who haven’t done engineering, or people who have done just the basics, sometimes think that what engineering looks like is sitting at your computer and hyper-optimizing an inner loop, or cleaning up a class API...
-Engineering is not the art of building devices; it’s the art of fixing problems...
-Essentially, engineering is all about cooperation, collaboration, and empathy for both your colleagues and your customers.

 In my next post, I'll continue sharing what I've learned about business and statistical data science challenges from reading papers on A/B testing in industry.
+I’m also working with another Evan D’Agostini on a post for Etsy’s engineering blog, Code as Craft, on one of the statistical challenges I covered in my talk, developing a test for differences in Average Converting Browser Value between groups.

 1. I'm using "non-analyst" as a catch-all phrase for anyone who isn't in analytics (e.g. not a data scientist, business analyst, data analyst, etc.).